DiRoots-Limited/DiRoots.Civil3D.Releases/docs/pages/GradingPro/GP-Section-Configuration.md

 - Define sections using multiple methods (distance with offset, distance with slope, offset with slope, slope to surface)
 - Setup section points efficiently with add, remove, and reorder capabilities
 - Shows each point location on the section view.
+- Add feature lines as objects in your section definitions for greater control and flexibility

 ## Manage Sections